hangvtran/Movie-Recommendation-/README.md

 1. Ensure you have Jupyter Notebook installed.\
 2. Install required packages by running\
 ```!pip install``` command \
-in your Jupyter which includes pandas, numpy, scikit-learn, nltk, scipy, and jupyter
+in your Jupyter which includes pandas, numpy, scikit-learn, nltk, scipy.